avinashyadav17/avinashyadav17/README.md

-👋 Hi, I’m Avinash
+👋 Hi, I’m Avinash<br>
-🎓 Computer Engineering student at Pulchowk Campus
+🎓 Computer Engineering student at Pulchowk Campus<br>
-💻 Interested in Web Development and Machine Learning
+💻 Interested in Web Development and Machine Learning<br>
-🌐 Working with HTML, CSS, JavaScript, React, Flask, and Python 🤖 Learning Python, Data Science, and Machine Learning concepts 🛠️ Building projects to improve practical and problem-solving skills 🎯 Passionate about coding, exploring new technologies, and contributing to open-source 🎨 Hobbies: Making videos, photography, reading books, exploring new places, and writing code 🤝 Open to collaboration, learning, and open-source contributions
+🌐 Working with HTML, CSS, JavaScript, React, Flask, and Python<br>
+🤖 Learning Python, Data Science, and Machine Learning concepts<br>
+🛠️ Building projects to improve practical and problem-solving skills<br>
+🎯 Passionate about coding, exploring new technologies, and contributing to open-source<br>
+🎨 Hobbies: Making videos, photography, reading books, exploring new places, and writing code<br>
+🤝 Open to collaboration, learning, and open-source contributions

 ## 🌐 Socials: